Arihant-rgb/Arihant-profile/README.md

 # Arihant-profile
-This is my first git repository
+This is my first Git Repository.
+Author-Arihant Patil